ADGEfficiency/dsr-rl/PITCHME.md

 DDQN = Double Deep Q-Network
 - first introducued in a tabular setting in 2010
-- then reintroduced in the content of DQN in 2016
+- reintroduced in the content of DQN in 2016

-DDQN aims to overcome the **maximization bias** that occurs due to the max operator in Q-Learning
+DDQN aims to overcome the **maximization bias** of Q-Learning

 ---
 ### Maximization bias

 Imagine a state where $Q(s,a) = 0$ for all $a$

-Our estimates of the value of this state are normally distributed above and below 0
+Our estimates are normally distributed above and below 0

 ![fig](assets/images/section_4/max_bias.png)